-MUR 7492 (Friends of Ben McAdams, et al.) Factual and Legal Analysis Page 9 of 10
+MUR 7492 (Friends of Ben McAdams, et al.) First General Counsel's Report Page 10 of 13

-- not made from the proceeds of a gift, the purpose of which was to provide funds to be - 2 contributed, or is not in any other way controlled by another individual."35 - In determining whether a contribution from a minor was "knowing and voluntary" under - 4 11 C.F.R. § 110.19(a), the Commission has stated that it would consider, among other factors, - 5 the age of the minor at the time the contribution was made; whether the value of the minor's - 6 contribution, if attributed to an adult member of the minor's immediate family, would cause that - 7 family member to exceed the contribution limitations under the Act and Commission - 8 regulations; whether the minor has a history of making routine decisions about personal - 9 finances, such as how to earn, spend, and invest their money; and the minor's history of - donating funds and the source of the funds contributed. - Under the circumstances, the Commission dismisses these allegations.
-First, the children - are significantly older than in cases in which the Commission has found that the minors' - contributions were impermissible.
-40 Second, the fact that the Cummings made maximum - 14 contributions to the Committee around the same time does not necessarily establish that the
+- not made from the proceeds of a gift, the purpose of which was to provide funds to be - 2 contributed, or is not in any other way controlled by another individual."35 - In determining whether a contribution from a minor was "knowing and voluntary" under - 4 11 C.F.R. § 110.19(a), the Commission has stated that it would consider, among other factors, - 5 the age of the minor at the time the contribution was made; whether the value of the minor's - 6 contribution, if attributed to an adult member of the minor's immediate family, would cause that - 7 family member to exceed the contribution limitations under the Act and Commission - 8 regulations; whether the minor has a history of making routine decisions about personal - 9 finances, such as how to earn, spend, and invest their money; and the minor's history of - donating funds and the source of the funds contributed. - Under the circumstances, we recommend the Commission dismiss these allegations. - 12 First, the children are significantly older than in cases in which the Commission has found that - the minors' contributions were impermissible.
+40 Second, the fact that the Cummings made - 14 maximum contributions to the Committee around the same time does not necessarily establish